Cappadocia, Turkey – Travel

 Pottery lovers should head to Avanos, the centre of ceramic arts in the region.

-This small town is renowned for red clay sourced along the Kizilirmak (Red River) banks.
+This small town is renowned for red clay sourced from the banks of the Kizilirmak (Red River).
 Consequently, pottery has thrived here since the time of the ancient Hittites, around 2,000 B.C., and continues to flourish today.

 The Chez Galip Pottery Museum displays outstanding ceramics with traditional Turkish floral patterns and blue arabesque spiral motifs.
-In addition, the studio is home to an eccentric Guiness world record Hair Museum containing thousands of women's locks.
+In addition, the studio is home to an eccentric Guinness World Record Hair Museum containing thousands of women's locks.

 Entertainment, Parks, and Shopping